Last Updated on

 From the beginning, I was planning to use a long exposure technique to achieve the effect of smooth and silky water.
 I set the lens (sony 10-18) to the smallest possible aperture (f22) but it was not dark enough outside; the longest shutter speed I could get was 1/13, which was not long enough to achieve the desired effect.

-The only solution I could see was to use Neutral Density (ND) filter.
+The only solution I could see was to use a Neutral Density (ND) filter.
 With 10 stop Hitech ND filter I managed to achieve 6 seconds shutter speed exposure (image below).

 First, I blended together 3 bracketed shots (-1, 0, +1) in Photoshop with the help of transparency masks (for more details check my Review: “The Art of Digital Blending”).

-When I managed to create balanced image I placed 6 seconds exposure photo on the top layer in Photoshop and masked everything out except the water of the bay.
+When I managed to create a balanced image I placed 6 seconds exposure photo on the top layer in Photoshop and masked everything out except the water of the bay.